mobisoftinfotech/aws-sqs-sns-node-js-tutorial/README.md

 # AWS SQS and SNS with Nest JS
 Learn how to build a reliable, scalable messaging system in Node.js by leveraging AWS Simple Queue Service (SQS) and Simple Notification Service (SNS).

-This repository contains the code for the tutorial: <a  href="">Using AWS SQS and SNS in a Nest JS Application with TypeScript</a> by <a  href="https://mobisoftinfotech.com/">Mobisoft - App Development Company, Houston</a>

 ## How to Run the Project

 To run the project locally: